bibanon/bibanon/Rome-Sweet-Rome.md

+Rome Sweet Rome is a story written by a redditor by the name of Prufrock451 about what it would be like if a modern US Marine unit appeared in Roman territory.
+It gathered a large following, and currently there is a movie being made with this concept.

+#Original Post
 So I've been watching HBO's Rome and Generation Kill simultaneously and it's lead me to fantasize about traveling back in time with modern troops and equipment to remove that self-righteous little twat [Octavian (Augustus)](http://en.wikipedia.org/wiki/Augustus) from power.

 Let's say we go back in time with a Marine Expeditionary Unit (MEU), since the numbers of members and equipment is listed for our convenience in [this Wikipedia article](http://en.wikipedia.org/wiki/Marine_Expeditionary_Unit), could we destroy all 30 of Augustus' legions?